CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

 - 5.0.0 or later to 5.1.0 or later versions of Cumulus Linux 5

 {{<notice warning>}}
-When upgrading to Cumulus Linux 5.0 or later, LCM backs up and restores flat file configurations in Cumulus Linux.
+When upgrading to Cumulus Linux 5.0.0 or later, LCM backs up and restores flat file configurations in Cumulus Linux.
 After you upgrade to Cumulus Linux 5, running NVUE configuration commands replaces any configuration restored by NetQ LCM.
 See {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux/" text="Upgrading Cumulus Linux">}} for additional information.
-<br><br>
+{{</notice>}}

+{{<notice info>}}
-LCM does not support Cumulus Linux upgrades when NVUE is enabled.
+When NVUE is enabled, LCM supports upgrades from Cumulus Linux 5.0.0 to later versions of Cumulus Linux 5.
+Upgrading to earlier versions of Cumulus Linux is not supported when NVUE is enabled.
 {{</notice>}}
 ## How to Upgrade Cumulus Linux Using LCM

 If the NetQ Agent is already installed on the switches you'd like to upgrade, follow the steps below.